top of page

 The nail may go yellow, brown or green.
 It will usually get thicker and may become brittle or crumbly [1].

-• Reducing the thickness – this will be carried out using a nail drill and will improve the appearance of the fungal nail.
-Our podiatrist will also give general foot care and footwear advice to prevent fungal infections [2].
+Reducing the thickness – this will be carried out using a nail drill and will improve the appearance of the fungal nail temporarily.
+Our podiatrist will advise on general foot care to prevent fungal infections [2].

-• Topical treatments – our podiatrist can provide a nail lacquer which you can paint onto your fungal nail at home.
+Topical treatments – We can recommend a nail lacquer which you paint onto your fungal nail at home.
 It can take 12 months to work [2].

-• Oral treatments – these can be prescribed by your GP, though effective they can can have side effects [2].
-We discuss this more during the consultation.
+Oral treatments – these can be prescribed by your GP, though effective they can can have side effects such as constipation, liver or kidney damage[2]. .

-• Five minute fungal - dermatophyte test to truly diagnose an infection.
-This test greatly saves times waiting on result and can provide you with a quick answer.
-Great way to distinguish between other similar nail conditions.
+Five minute fungal test - a dermatophyte test to truly diagnoses a fungi infection.
+Avoid long waiting times, we can provide you with a quick answer with our 'in-house' 5-minute test.
+This is great way to distinguish between other similar nail conditions.
+You can book for this online through the booking portal.

 References